Distributed Ledger Technology Providers

 Applying for Authorisation

 Due to the varied nature of potential applicants and the wide scope of the framework, firms are strongly encouraged to seek advice from one of the local professional advisors in order to determine if the proposed business model would fall within the scope of the DLT framework.
-Early engagement with the GFSC’s Risk and Innovation team is also recommended.
-Initally, the Risk and Innovation team will lead on the assessment of applications for authorisation.
+Early engagement with the GFSC’s DLT team is also recommended.
+Initially, the DLT team will lead on the assessment of applications for authorisation.

 Given the nascent and innovative nature of DLT, we have incorporated some changes to the authorisations process, namely, the introduction of an initial application assessment and a comprehensive presentation.

-As with all other activities and licence types, the GFSC welcomes, as a first step, applicants to contact the Risk and Innovation team to discuss the application proposal, business model and type of activity and/or services the firm wishes to provide in, or from within Gibraltar.
-This pre-application engagement will provide an opportunity for the GFSC to give applicants any appropriate guidance on the application process, licensing regime, but more importantly, to discuss whether the proposed activity will fall within the scope of the DLT framework i.e. will the firm be using DLT for the transmission or storage of value belonging to others.
+As with all other activities and permission types, the GFSC welcomes, as a first step, applicants to contact the DLT team to discuss the application proposal, business model and type of activity and/or services the firm wishes to provide in, or from within Gibraltar.
+This pre-application engagement will provide an opportunity for the GFSC to give applicants any appropriate guidance on the application process, and more importantly, to discuss whether the proposed activity will fall within the scope of the DLT framework i.e. will the firm be using DLT for the transmission or storage of value belonging to others.

 Initial Application Assessment